Gekko (processor): Development

 Gekko's role in the game system was to facilitate game scripting, artificial intelligence, physics and collision detection, custom graphics lighting effects and geometry such as smooth transformations, and moving graphics data through the system.

-The project was announced in 1999 when IBM and Nintendo agreed to a dollar contract (IBM's largest ever single order) for a CPU running at approximately 400 MHz.
+The project was announced in 1999 when IBM and Nintendo agreed to a contract (IBM's largest ever single order) for a CPU running at approximately 400 MHz.
 IBM chose to modify their existing PowerPC 750CXe processor to suit Nintendo's needs, such as tight and balanced operation alongside the "Flipper" graphics processor.
-The customization was to the bus architecture, DMA, compression and floating point unit which support a special set of SIMD instructions.
+The customization was to the bus architecture, DMA, compression and floating-point units which support a special set of SIMD instructions.
 The CPU made ground work for custom lighting and geometry effects and could burst compressed data directly to the GPU.

 The Gekko is considered to be the direct ancestor to the Broadway processor, also designed and manufactured by IBM, that powers the Wii console.